Your Ultimate Guide to Game Marketing Success

 Specific changes were made to conform to China's stringent regulations, especially regarding the representation of blood and skeletons.

-For instance, skeletons were modified to resemble mummies, with exposed bones covered in flesh.
 These changes were facilitated through Blizzard’s partnership with NetEase, a Chinese company well-versed in local regulations, which played a crucial role in navigating the complex regulatory landscape.

 The most recent esports guides suggest that there are approximately 129 million active World of Warcraft players.
 Up to 1.2 million gamers were reportedly logging in daily in January 2023 to take advantage of all that World of Warcraft has to offer.